mmistakes/made-mistakes-jekyll/_posts/2013-04-26-katebudko-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @katebudko"
+title: "Wearing a cheetah print headband"
 description: "PaperFaces portrait of @katebudko drawn with Paper by 53 on an iPad."
 image: paperfaces-katebudko-twitter-lg
 thumb: paperfaces-katebudko-twitter-150.jpg